filamentphp/filamentphp.com/content/plugins/filament-minimal-theme.md

 + @import '/vendor/filament/minimal-theme/resources/css/index.css';
 ```

-Finally, register the theme plugin in your panel configuration file, optionally configuring colors and icons:
+Finally, register the theme plugin in your panel configuration file, and configure the colors and icons:

 ```php
 <?php